SatcherInstitute/het-frontend/README.md

 ### Develop

-To start a local web server and watch for changes, from the `app/` directory do:
+To run the app in development mode, start a local web server, and watch for changes do:

 ```bash
 npm start